Endo International Plc (ENDP) Q3 2017 Results - Earnings Call Transcript

 Operator

 Thank you.
-Our next question comes from Louis Chen with Cantor.
+Our next question comes from Louise Chen with Cantor.
 You may begin.

 Louise Chen - Cantor Fitzgerald Securities